discourse/prometheus_exporter/README.md

 | Summary | `delayed_job_attempts_summary`            | Summary of the amount of attempts it takes delayed jobs to succeed | -          |

 All metrics have labels for `job_name` and `queue_name`.
+`delayed_job_latency_seconds_total` is considering delayed job's [sleep_delay](https://github.com/collectiveidea/delayed_job#:~:text=If%20no%20jobs%20are%20found%2C%20the%20worker%20sleeps%20for%20the%20amount%20of%20time%20specified%20by%20the%20sleep%20delay%20option.%20Set%20Delayed%3A%3AWorker.sleep_delay%20%3D%2060%20for%20a%2060%20second%20sleep%20time.) parameter, so please be aware of this in case you are looking for high latency precision.

 #### Hutch Message Processing Tracer